 Assuming a simple exposure history, the TCN ages range from 340 ka on the Cirque Mountain felsenmeer summit to 8.5 ka on a bedrock protrusion rising a few m above the floor of Nakvak Valley (Table 3.1).
-The TCN concentrations and modelled exposure ages derived from these concentrations show a correlation with altitude for bedrock samples(Fig. 3.3).
+The TCN concentrations and modeled exposure ages derived from these concentrations show a correlation with altitude (Fig. 3.3).
 Two end-member interpretations can explain the distribution of the concentration vs. elevation plot.
 (1) If all of the dated surfaces (valleys, plateaus and peaks) have simple exposure histories (i.e. no interruption of the exposure and negligible erosion), then the exposure ages help delineate trimline positions of each successively older (and thicker) valley glacier in accordance with Ives' (1978) interpretation of weathering zones (e.g. Gellatly et al., 1988, Brook et al., 1993, Stone et al, 1998, and Clark et al., 2003).
-(2) Alternatively, during the last glaciation, there may have been an extensive ice cover of all but the highest peaks, and surfaces that were not
+(2) Alternatively, during the last glaciation, there may have been an extensive ice cover of all but the highest peaks, and surfaces that were not deeply eroded will retain an incomplete record of previous exposure, possibly with multiple interruptions (e.g. Gosse et al., 1993, Gosse et al. 1995; Gosse and Phillips, 2001; Marsella et al., 2000; Briner et al., 2003).
+The multiple-burial-with-little-erosion scenario is predicted by Sugden (1978) and Dyke (1993) for parts of Arctic Canada.
+TCN exposure ages of locally erratic boulders from summit surfaces and valley bottoms that cluster around the Younger Dryas (YD) chron indicate that erratic-bearing ice covered the plateaus at least during the last glaciation (Fig. 3.4) and support the interpretation of Sugden (1978) and Dyke (1993).